gdthemis/PL1-2020/README.md

 # PL1-2020
 My solutions to 2020 exercises on course "Programing Languages 1".

 As a task on that course, we had 3 assignments with problems that had to be solved in multiple programming languages.
+Languages used:
+*functional : Standard ML of New Jersey
+*Procedural : C++
+*Scripting : python3
+*Logical : Prolog
+*Object Orianted : Java

 ## Problems :